Property Management Experience

 • In 2016 Thistle’s 651 apartments housed over 1,100 people who earn up to 60% AMI or $51,240 for three.

 The City of Boulder has invested over $15M in Thistle-owned assets since 1989.
 In the words of City of Boulder Deputy Director of Housing Kurt Firnhaber, “Thistle is a valued partner of the City and is dedicated to the mission of affordable housing in Boulder.”
-Thistle maintains all compliance and reporting obligations to funders and local, state and federal government agencies which have invested in our properties.
+Thistle maintains all compliance and reporting obligations to funders and local, state and federal government agencies that have invested in our properties.

 One critical aspect of successful property management operations is a professional and competent maintenance team.
 Thistle team members are hired for not only their technical skills, but also for their ability to relate to our tenant population, and the culture of the team is one of our highest priorities.